-Schedule network services with the latest Docker application Scheduler for Extreme Campus Controller.
+Schedule network services and reports with Scheduler for Extreme Campus Controller.

 Scheduler for Extreme Campus Controller is installed as a container application on the Extreme Campus Controller.
 The application runs and is upgraded independently from the appliance.
 Before accessing Scheduler application, you must generate an API key from Extreme Campus Controller and upload it to the controller.
 Subsequent upgrades can use the previously installed API key file.